Saiapatsu/realm-resize/README.md

 To resize a window, activate it and press <kbd>ctrl</kbd> + <kbd>F2</kbd>.
 Pressing this hotkey more will toggle the visibility (and usability, unfortunately) of the menu bar.
 If the window is not recognized as the Flash Projector or Steam client, then nothing happens.

-To close the window, doubleclick or press <kbd>F</kbd> at the very top right of the window.
-This is to replace the big red X that went with the window caption.
+To close the window, press <kbd>F</kbd> or doubleclick at the very top right of the window.
+This is to replace the big red X that went along with the window caption.

 ##Personal thanks